onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 - The loss function of a hive mind
 - A new incentive architecture that will eventually rival and regulate money itself
 - Identity, reputation
+- Our focus should be on mechanism design
 - Social credit system
 - Collective intelligence & aggregating creativity
 - intelligence is always a distributed system - dofferentiation & integration & alignment - the whole more than the sum of the parts